 We have performed Essure reversals and Adiana reversals .

 Our first Adiana reversal patient quickly became pregnant.
 This pregnancy was the first reported, successful pregnancy in a patient who has undergone tubouterine implantation for reversal of Adiana sterilization.
 Her pregnancy was reported in an Adiana Reversal Pregnancy Testimonial.

 Our first successful Essure reversal patient was featured in our Tubal Reversal blog and her successful pregnancy was reported in an Essure Reversal Pregnancy Testimonial.

 Since our center is dedicated only to tubal surgery, we have performed more tubal reversal surgeries than any other doctor or surgical facility (over 7,ooo surgeries over the last 15 years).

-We recently published our 2009 Pregnancy Study Report.
+In 2009 we published our 2009 Pregnancy Study Report.
 Using our computerized database, we analyzed over 5,000 procedures performed at our center since 2000.

 We identified 23 patients who had tubouterine implantation procedures for tubes damaged in the wall of the uterus from traditional tubal ligations: 19 patients had a tubouterine implantation on one side only and 4 patients had both tubes implanted.

 For all of the patients who had tubouterine implantations, the pregnancy rate was approximately 57%.
 Among the 4 patients who had both tubes implanted, 2 patients became pregnant.

 Pain after Essure is not commonly reported.
 The current medical studies on Essure sterilization do not suggest that women who have the procedure are at increased risk of pain.